 Home remedies of diaper rash:

 There are many ingredients which can help to reduce diaper rashes like vinegar, baking soda, petroleum jelly, oatmeal and coconut oil.
-Among all the ingredients cornstarch works most perfectly for diaper rash treatment.
+Among all the ingredients cornstarch (You can use the one from Johnson’s)works most perfectly for diaper rash treatment.
 In this article we will discuss the process of treatment by using cornstarch.

 Cornstarch for diaper rash treatment: